Contents

 • Maintaining access around all sides of greenhouse benches

-In the case of equipment or maintenance issues, please contact the PGC manager as soon as possible and PGC staff will address the issue.
-Greenhouse items that staff are responsible for include:
+In case of equipment or maintenance issues, please contact PGC Staff as soon as possible.
+Greenhouse items that Staff are responsible for include:

 • Replacing light bulbs